Skip to main content

 'action', 'background', 'codebase', 'dynsrc', 'lowsrc', 'formaction'

-No HTML removes all HTML tags from the content when it is saved.
+Choosing 'No HTML' removes all HTML tags from the content after it has been saved.

 Code is removed from the JCE Editor

-When using a text editor in the administrator area, you may need to change the settings to display all desired HTML tags.
+If you use a text editor in the administrator area, you may need to change the settings to display all desired HTML tags.
 The most commonly used editor in Joomla is JCE.

 Go to Components > JCE Editor (PRO) > Editor Profiles and choose the appropriate profile assigned to the user group, often Default.